 A befriender may:

-- provide non-judgmental space for people to talk
+- Provide non-judgmental space for someone to talk.

-Befriending is not an offer of a permanent friendship but is a limited commitment which focuses on helping the befriendee to regain a feeling of self-worth and taking part in social activities.
+Befriending is not an offer of a permanent friendship but is a limited commitment which focuses on helping the person who is befriended regain a feeling of self-worth and take part in social activities.

 Befriending is built on developing a trusting and caring relationship with someone who may be isolated or lacking in confidence as a result of a mental health problem.

 All volunteer befrienders have personal experience of mental distress and receive training and ongoing support as part of their role.

 Anyone living, working or who is registered with a GP in the Borough of Bromley.

 Mental health professionals can refer someone to this service via Bromley Recovery Works by downloading, completing and returning referral and monitoring forms.

 If you think you or someone you know may benefit from this service, you can contact us directly by telephone or email (below).

 020 8289 5020